 Bitbucket Secret Scanning (Step-by-Step)

 In a rapid, automated DevOps environment, security teams struggle to ensure all aspects of code deployment are safe from exploits.
-They might scan software for vulnerabilities, but what’s often forgotten is to scan the source code itself for stored credentials before allowing it to be stored on public Git repositories.
+They might scan software for vulnerabilities, but what's often forgotten is to scan the source code itself for credentials (such as API keys, private keys, database credentials, etc.) before committing it to Git repositories.

-Any API secrets, keys, credentials, and access tokens should never be hardcoded in a project’s source files, but it’s common for developers to include them in their code during development out of convenience.
+API secrets, keys, credentials, and access tokens should never be hardcoded in a project's source code.
+Still, it's common for developers to include them in their code during development out of convenience.
 In some scenarios, developers might know that secrets should not be stored in code, but they might accidentally push sensitive data to git repositories during their commits.
-Once secrets are sent to a Bitbucket server, archiving features keep secrets available even after they are deleted.
+Once secrets are sent to a Bitbucket server, they will remain in the commit history and should be assumed to be compromised.
+The only effective remediation is to rotate the keys, update passwords, etc.

-Soteri’s Security for Bitbucket will help developers and operations people avoid leaving secrets in git repositories.
-It’s an automated tool that can be integrated with your DevOps and DevSecOps teams to help them find sensitive data in code and remediate it immediately.
-Several compliance standards, government regulations, and “shift left” security best practices suggest using automation tools for repeatable steps in the software development lifecycle (SDLC).
+Soteri's Security for Bitbucket will help developers and operations people avoid adding secrets to git repositories.
+It's an automated tool that can be integrated with your DevOps and DevSecOps teams to help them find sensitive data in code and remediate it immediately.
+Several compliance standards, government regulations, and "shift left" security best practices suggest using automation tools for repeatable steps in the software development lifecycle (SDLC).

-Proactive security and automation greatly reduce risks of a data breach.
+Proactive security and automation significantly reduce the risks of a data breach.
 You could find a scanner that reactively finds potential risks, but Soteri integrates directly with Bitbucket so that you can automate scans and block code where secrets are stored during pushes and commits to a repository.
-It’s most beneficial to DevOps teams with numerous projects.
-Just one oversight, and corporate secrets could be exposed to anyone with access to the Bitbucket server.
+It's most beneficial to DevOps teams with numerous projects.
+Just one oversight and corporate secrets could be exposed to anyone with access to the Bitbucket server.

 Here are the steps to scan for Git secrets using the Soteri Bitbucket vulnerability scanner.